daviddwlee84/DeepLearningPractice/Notes/Mechanism/LSTM.md

 > Multiply the old state by $f_t$ to forget the things we decided to forget.

 ### Second.
 Input Gate

+> controls what parts of the new cell content are written to cell

 #### Input gate layer